 Should testing of radiated emissions be performed on a 30m, 10m, 3m or 1m test site has been a controversial debate for a long time in the world of electromagnetic compatibility (EMC) compliance testing.
 In this article, we will skip military (MIL-STD 461, RTCA DO-160 etc) and automotive (CISPR 25) type testing as this testing is typically conducted at a 1m distance over the entire frequency (usually 10kHz to 18GHz).

 Radiated Emissions on a 10m Open Area Test Site

-Our focus here is on the consumer and commercial Radiated emissions EMC testing.
-Particularly when the old preferred methods described in many of these EMC testing standards was based on performing radiated emissions on a 10m Open Area Test Site (OATS) for the frequency range of 30MHz to 1GHz.
+Our focus here is on consumer and commercial Radiated emissions EMC testing.
+Particularly when the old preferred methods described in many of these EMC testing standards were based on performing radiated emissions on a 10m Open Area Test Site (OATS) for the frequency range of 30MHz to 1GHz.
 Also note that for frequencies under 30MHz, it was noted that a preferred measurement distance of 30m is required.
 The FCC addressed this issue for FCC Part 15C (intentional radiators) with the 40dB/decade reduction for frequencies below 30MHz or the two measurement distance approach.
 Most international standards also specify a 3m measuring distance for Radiated emissions above 1GHz.

 This effectively resulted in driving out to a field with a weatherproof hut and a ground plane and performing radiating emissions in the elements with many ambient RF emissions.
-As wireless technologies became more available and widely used it made these measurements ever so more difficult due to the increase ambient emissions.
+As wireless technologies became more available and widely used it made these measurements ever so more difficult due to the increase in ambient emissions.